"... whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock ..."

 There is One God - and His name is YHVH which is generally transliterated as 'Yahweh'.
 He most often indentifies himself as 'the God of Abraham, Isaac, and Jacob' (Exodus 3:6).
 He is eternal (Psalm 90:2), He is unchangable (Malachi 3:6), and He is our one and only Savior (Hosea 13:4).How God Describes God

-God's people are saved by grace, not by law - in much the same way as the ancient Israelites who were redeemed by the blood of a lamb; 'baptized' and saved in the Red Sea(Exodus 14:30); and were subsequently lead to Mount Sinai where they recieved the Torah - God's instructions for a happy and healthy relationship with Him.
+God's people are saved by grace, not by law - in much the same way as the ancient Israelites who were redeemed by the blood of a lamb; 'baptized' and saved in the Red Sea(Exodus 14:30); and were subsequently lead to Mount Sinai where they recieved the Torah - God's "words of life" and His instructions for a happy and healthy relationship.
 In other words, those who wish to serve God will walk in His ways (the Torah) - not to be saved, but because they are saved.What is GRACE?

 The Torah is still applicable to God's people today - and as such, should be applied in our daily walk with the understanding that not all the Torah applies to everyone (there are laws specific to men, to women, to the priests, etc.), and with the realization that we are living as exiles in a foreign land (Matthew 5:18).haDerek - the Way

-All Jews are Israelites, but not all Israelites are Jews - and though many people falsely believe that the Jewish people comprise the whole house of Israel, that's simply because some of the Jewish people observe the 7th day Sabbath and His festivals which God says are signs that identify His people (Exodus 31:13).
+All Jews are Israelites, but not all Israelites are Jews - and though many people falsely believe that the Jewish people comprise the whole house of Israel, they do so simply because some of the Jewish people continue to observe one of the most obvious identifying signs of His people - the 7th day Sabbath and the Biblical festivals (Exodus 31:13).
 Ancient Israel was composed of twelve (actually thirteen) Israelite tribes of which only one was Judah.
 This is still the case today.
-The patriarchs Abraham, Isaac, and Jacob were 'Hebrews', not 'Jews' (Genesis 14:13).Tribes of Israel
+Though the patriarchs Abraham, Isaac, and Jacob were 'Hebrews', they were not 'Jews' (Genesis 14:13).Tribes of Israel

 God is still working through Israel - even though they failed to guard and observe God's law.
-According to the Torah, if Israel failed in regards to the Torah, they would be scattered among the nations (gentiles) (Deuteronomy 28:64) and cease to be a people.
-This began shortly after King Solomon died when Israel was split into two peoples (Israel and Judah) and were eventually exiled from the land.
-But the Torah also shows that Israel will be regathered in the end times (Deuteronomy 30:4) at the restoration of all things.
+According to the Torah, if Israel failed in regards to the Torah, they would be scattered among the nations (Deuteronomy 28:64), cease to be a people, and for all practical pursposes - appear to be "gentiles".
+This began shortly after the death of King Solomon when Israel was split into two peoples (Israel and Judah) and were eventually exiled from the land.
+But the Torah also shows that Israel will be regathered in the end times (Deuteronomy 30:4) as God begins the restoration of all things.
 Messiah Yeshua (Jesus) began the restoration, and according to Paul, if you are Christ's, you are Abraham's seed, and (for all practical purposes) a Hebrew (Galatians 3:29).Israel - Two Witnesses

 For more information on these points, click on the available links.